 There will be five or six problem sets.
-There will also be a midterm exam, a final exam and a short test after the mathematics and statistics review is over.
+There will also be two midterm exams and a final exam.
 All exams will be in-class and closed book.

 Dates for the exams will be announced during lecture as they will depend on how much time is spent on the Math and Stats review.
-The test on the Math and Stats review will occur as soon as the review is over.
-The midterm will occur as soon as Part 1 of the syllabus is over.
+The first midterm will occur soon after the review on mathematics and statistics is over.
+The second midterm will occur as soon as Part 1 of the syllabus is over.
+The final exam will take place during the time slot allocated by the registrar's office.
 Finally there will also be a term paper due during the last week of classes.

 The grades will be weighted as following:

 10% Problem sets

 10% Term paper

-10% Test on review
+10% First midterm

-35% Midterm
+35% Second midterm

 35% Final